Stepping Up Superradiance Constraints on Axions: Conclusions

 In this work we have revisited superradiance constraints on axions using the inferred spins of solar-mass-scale black holes.
 The motivation for focusing on light black holes is three-fold: (1) these objects are relatively young, meaning their typical age is short relative to the timescale required for accretion to alter their properties, (2) the local environments around these objects are not expected to alter the short-term evolution of superradiance itself, and (3) the superradiant growth timescale is shorter for light black holes, meaning for a fixed black hole, there is a larger range of axion masses for which pertubative control at small $\alpha$ is obtainable.
 Extending such an analysis to the case to higher mass black holes will be the focus of future work.

 In this study we have gone beyond the two-level system and solved for the evolution of axion superradiance including all relevant states at $n \leq 5$, and computing relativistic corrections to all scattering processes using a Green's function approach.
 We have confirmed that higher-order level mixing plays a negligible role in the $m=1$ spin down at $\alpha \lesssim 0.15$ (a threshold slightly marginally lower than previously argued~\cite{Baryakhtar:2020gao}, but in agreement with the numerical result of~\cite{Omiya:2022mwv}), but we find these levels can significantly alter the evolution at higher masses.
 In particular, we have argued that the coupled evolution of the $n\leq5$ levels are likely sufficient to capture the estimated $m=2$ spin down constraints on typical high spin solar mass black holes, which allows one to extend constraints to larger values of the axion mass (for a fixed mass black hole).
 We have also introduced a statistical formalism that allows for a more rigorous and meaningful interpretation of observed black hole spins; comparing with previous results in the literature, we find that prior limits had significantly underestimated the sensitivity to the axion decay constant (by roughly an order of magnitude).
-The main result of this work is highlighted in Fig.~\ref{fig:main}, which shows the combined spin-down constraints on GRS 1915+105 and the conservative interpretation of Cygnus X-1.
+The main result of this work is highlighted in Fig.~\ref{fig:main}, which shows the combined spin-down constraints on GRS 1915+105 and the conservative interpretation of Cygnus X-1 \footnote{All code used to produce the results shown here can be found at~\cite{WitteGit}}.

 The role of the $n=4$ and $n=5$ states highlighted in this work encourages further studies for mixing at $n > 5$; such levels will be important for confirming stability of spin-down constraints at $m =2$, establishing spin down constraints at $m > 2$, and for studies of gravitational waves (where the signal produced from these objects is strongly sensitive to characteristic occupation number of each state, and the mass of the black hole itself), and may prove to be important for supermassive black holes, where the characteristic ages of black holes are notably larger than their solar-mass counterparts.
 Finally, we have concluded with an extensive discussion on the potential systematics associated with black hole spin inference performed using x-ray observations, arguing that care needs to be taken when interpreting the robustness of these results.